microsoftgraph/msgraph-sdk-typescript/packages/msgraph-sdk-admin/README.md

 # `@microsoft/msgraph-sdk-admin`

-Get started with the Microsoft Graph SDK for TypeScript by integrating the [Microsoft Graph API](https://docs.microsoft.com/graph/overview) into your TypeScript application!
+Get started with the Microsoft Graph SDK for TypeScript by integrating the [Microsoft Graph API](https://learn.microsoft.com/graph/overview) into your TypeScript application!

+This package provides a fluent API for interacting with Microsoft Graph administrative functions.

+> [!NOTE]
-> **Note:** This package is a complementary package that allows you to build applications using the [v1.0](https://docs.microsoft.com/graph/use-the-api#version) of Microsoft Graph.
+> This package requires the `@microsoft/msgraph-sdk` package.
+It allows you to build applications using the [v1.0](https://learn.microsoft.com/graph/use-the-api#version) of Microsoft Graph.
 If you want to try the latest Microsoft Graph APIs, use our [beta SDK](https://github.com/microsoftgraph/msgraph-beta-sdk-typescript) instead.

-This package provides a fluent API for interacting with Microsoft Graph administrative functions.

-> **Note:** This package is not a standalone package and is most functional when used in conjunction with the main Microsoft Graph SDK.
-Please refer to the installation and setup of [@microsoft/msgraph-sdk](https://github.com/microsoftgraph/msgraph-sdk-typescript/blob/main/README.md) for more information on setting up and using the SDK.

 ## Installation